-Synopsis: We start with the civilian perspective of the end of Detective Comics #817, when the Bat Signal was cranked up for the first time in year.
-We read various the thoughts of various civilians, including returning character Jason Bard, as they see the Bat Signal.
+Synopsis: We start with the civilian perspective of the end of Detective Comics #817 when the Bat-Signal was cranked up for the first time in a year.
+We read various the thoughts of various civilians, including returning character Jason Bard, as they see the Bat-Signal.

 Ivy also says that she no longer views Batman as an enemy and her goal is no longer to defeat him, but rather to protect the earth in order to create a better world.
 Batman then uses a pesticide gas to kill the plants binding him.
 Batman tells Ivy that Robin has now gotten to the building’s water system and placed a powerful defoliant in the sprinkler system.
 Batman tells Ivy to surrender and she does.

 The issue ends with Batman and Robin back at Commissioner Gordon’s office.
 Gordon gets a call that the villain, Magpie has been killed.

 The Good: Robinson continues to his story at a nice pace.
 I love how there was no dialogue except for 5 very short sentences in the 11 pages starting when Batman and Robin arrived up to when Batman finds Ivy.
 It made the breaking into the building and fighting their way through the building much cooler than if there was a bunch of unnecessary chatter.

 Robinson has a good handle on Batman’s cold, calculating and cunning personality.
 It really shows through in the final scene with Ivy.
 Robinson’s dialogue is also well done.
 Batman only uses enough words necessary to convey his thoughts and no more.
 Robin is a bit of a chatterbox and has more one-liners.
 I also like Robinson’s Gordon.